ChovatiyaViral/Profile/README.md

 2. Connect your repository to Vercel
 3. Deploy automatically on every push

-### Netlify

-1. Build the project: `npm run build`
-2. Upload the `dist` folder to Netlify
-3. Configure build settings if needed

 ### GitHub Pages

 1. Build the project: `npm run build`